Skip to main content

 500 mb map showing height contours, isotherms, and wind data over the U.S. at 12Z.
 Details in caption.

-1. The approximate surface location of the center of the mid-latitude cyclone has been indicated by a red “L.” Based on the “flow” of the stream the cyclone is in (also evidenced by the wind barb over northern Michigan), the storm is likely to travel _________________ over the next 12 hours.
+1. The approximate surface location of the center of the mid-latitude cyclone has been indicated by a red 'L'.
+Based on the stream's flow around the cyclone, and by the wind barb direction over northern Michigan, the storm is likely to travel _______ over the next 12 hours.

 Surface map at 00Z Jul 30 2019 with isobars, highs, lows, fronts, radar rain, and stations.
 Details in caption.

-1. Over the past 12 hours, the center of the mid-latitude cyclone:
+1. Over the past 12 hours, the center of the mid-latitude cyclone ______ move in the direction predicted in question 24.

-10.3: Tracking Mid-Latitude Cyclones is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 10.3: Tracking Mid-Latitude Cyclones is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Neel Desai & Alicia Mullens .